4. Mechanical Assembly

 To fix the flex cable of the camera on the Raspberry Pi:

-Step 8 - fix you ergo-jr to wood disk support
+Step 8 - fix you Ergo Jr to the wooden disk support

 Mount the Raspberry Pi to the disk support, and use 4 x M2.5x6mm screw to fix it.